Hell in Christianity

-In Christian theology, Hell is the place or state into which, by God's definitive judgment, unrepentant sinners pass in the general judgment, or, as some Christians believe, immediately after death (particular judgment).
+In some versions of Christian theology, Hell is the place or state into which, by God's definitive judgment, unrepentant sinners pass in the general judgment, or, as some Christians believe, immediately after death as a result of a person's choice to live a life intentionally separate from God (particular judgment).
 Its character is inferred from teaching in the biblical texts, some of which, interpreted literally, have given rise to the popular idea of Hell.
-Theologians today generally see Hell as the logical consequence of rejecting union with God and with God's justice and mercy.
+Some theologians see Hell as the consequence of rejecting union with God.

-Different Hebrew and Greek words are translated as "Hell" in most English-language Bibles.
+Different Hebrew and Greek words are translated as "Hell" in most English-language Christian Bibles.
 These words include: